jclwilson/jclwilson.github.io/_posts/2017-02-19-read-receipts-animals-and-the-city.md

 ---
-title: "✓✓ Read Receipts: Animals and the City"
+title: "✓✓ Read Receipts: Animals and the city"
 layout: post
 redirect_from:
 cdn-image: small-frog